Hezbollah armed strength: Training

 Training includes long marches, weapons familiarity, reconnaissance and observation, and navigation skills.
 Fighters are reportedly well-trained in pre-sighting mortars, indirect fire, and using ATGMs, particularly TOW missiles, AT-3 Saggers, and Kornets.
-Fighters are known to be transported to training camps in blacked-out vans and to have little knowledge of the identities of their instructors or comrades.
+Fighters are known to be transported to training camps in blacked-out vans and have little knowledge of the identities of their instructors or comrades.
 Hezbollah's capabilities for sniping and light infantry are well-regarded, with members "highly skilled at reconnaissance and intelligence gathering in the field."

 Hezbollah snipers are often described as well-trained and "avoid conversations, behave arrogantly towards others, dress well and hate small talk."
 They are often college educated with studies in mathematics and are apparently required to take classes in a foreign language and creative writing.
-Hezbollah snipers later an Afghan Shiite sniper unit.
+Hezbollah snipers later trained an Afghan Shiite sniper unit.
 Hezbollah is trained with American and Israeli military manuals that emphasize tactics of attrition, mobility, intelligence gathering and night-time maneuvering.

 Sources describe Hezbollah in peacetime as "careful, patient, [and] attuned to gathering intelligence" who perform staff work and long-term planning.
 Hezbollah's active duty fighters are regularly described as well-trained and disciplined.

-In turn, Hezbollah has passed on its "knowledge of military tactics and recruitment techniques" since the 1980s to a wide range of other organizations.
-The party has mostly trained fellow Shiite groups, such as Shia militias in Iraq during and after the American occupation and has reportedly trained Houthis, Syrians, and Iraqis in Lebanon and elsewhere.
+Hezbollah has passed on its "knowledge of military tactics and recruitment techniques" since the 1980s to a wide range of other organizations.
+Hezbollah has mostly trained fellow Shiite groups, such as Shia militias in Iraq, during and after the American occupation, and has reportedly trained Houthis, Syrians, and Iraqis in Lebanon and elsewhere.
 Iran's IRGC-QF likes working with Hezbollah because they are Arabic-speakers and provide a degree of separation to Iran.
 Hezbollah's training of Iraqi militants focused particularly on small arms, reconnaissance, small unit tactics, and communications, with a focus on effecting IED attacks, EFP usage, and kidnappings.
-Training also included intelligence and sniper skills.
+Training included intelligence and sniper skills.

 To a more limited degree, Hezbollah has trained a wide range of general Islamic radicals, including fundamentalists in Tunisia, Algeria, Egypt, the Palestinian Territories, and the Gulfs states.
 There are questionable reports that Hezbollah has trained small numbers of Lebanese Army personnel as well.
 The party's training is well-regarded.
 In 2017, A Hezbollah commander claimed that 120,000 fighters had passed through Hezbollah's training camps.
-Estimates of Hezbollah's manpower vary widely; for example, in 2002 the US State Department said that Hezbollah had a few hundred operatives and a few thousand supporters.
+Estimates of Hezbollah's manpower vary widely.
+For example, in 2002 the US State Department said that Hezbollah had a few hundred operatives and a few thousand supporters.